strncat/strncat.github.io/_posts/2023-08-30-convex-hull.markdown

 	<li>Set $p$ to $q$. </li>
 	<li>Set $q$ to $p + 1$.
 (The next vertex in the set of vertices not on the hull yet). </li>
 </ul>
 The pesudo code below shows an outline of what we're doing.
 The outer loop sets the initial $q$ to $p+1$ later on adds it to the convex hull when we're done with the inner loop.
-The inner loop will test all the vertices and update "right most" whenever we find a better vertex.
+The inner loop will test all the vertices and update $q$ whenever we find a better vertex.
 {% highlight c++ %}
-while (....) {
+while (p != first_point_on_hull) {
-    // 1) let most_right be the first vertex in the remaining vertices
+    // (1) initialize q
-    // not on the convex hull and call this set S q = p + 1
+    q = p + 1
-    // 2) iterate through each vertex i and update most_right if
+    // (2) iterate through each vertex i and update q if necessary for i in 1...size(S) {}
-	// necessary
-    for i in 1...size(S) {}
         if (orientation(p, q, i) < 0) {
 	        q = i
 	    }
 	}
-    // step 3: add q to the convex hull convex_hull.add(q)
+    // (3) add q to the convex hull and set p to q convex_hull.add(q)
-	// set $p$ to $q$
     p = q
 {% endhighlight %}
 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>3.
 Termination</b></h4>
 When do we terminate?
-We terminate when the to be our starting point $p_0$.
+We terminate $p$ is the first initial point that we added to the convex hull.
 Once we get to this point, then we terminate and return the convex hull points.
 <p style="text-align:center;"><img src="{{ site.url }}/assets/geometry/convex-hull/step-4.png" width="65%" class="center"></p>
 <br>
 <br>